MarketSquare/robotframework-openapidriver/docs/README.md

 # OpenApiDriver for Robot Framework®

+> OpenApiDriver has moved!
+Please head over to https://github.com/MarketSquare/robotframework-openapitools for the latest version!

 OpenApiDriver is an extension of the Robot Framework® DataDriver library that allows for generation and execution of test cases based on the information in an OpenAPI document (also known as Swagger document).